matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

    way that fosters a healthy and happy community
  * Following the Guiding Principles and promoting them within the community

-Code Core Team members volunteer their time for free to work on the project.
+Code Core Team members must arrange their own funding for their time.

 ## Responsibilities for the Foundation